nikipoatgit/ussoi_camfeed/README.md

 ### 1. Streaming API: `ws://<ip>/streaming`

-This endpoint handles the WebRTC negotiation for establishing the video and audio stream.
+This endpoint handles the WebRTC negotiation for establishing the video and audio stream handled by `WebRtcHandler.java`.

 #### DATA  FORMAT

-1. Upon a client's successful connection, the server sends a status update.
+1. Upon a client's successful connection, the client sends a status (connected / not connected) update.

     ```json
     {
       "type": "getStatus",
-      "status": "connection established"
+      "status": "<status>"
     }
     ```

-2. The server then immediately sends its **ICE candidates** and **SDP offer** to initiate the WebRTC session.
+2. The client then immediately sends its **ICE candidates** and **SDP offer** to initiate the WebRTC session.

     * **ICE Candidate Example:**
         ```json